regulate-tech/nhstech/docs/_posts/2025-10-07-medical-records-comments.md

 And I think that does give a special twist to the interests that we have.

-We want the NHSís money, our money, to be spent on the things that will maximise patient outcomes for patient benefit.
+We want the NHS‚Äôs money, our money, to be spent on the things that will maximise patient outcomes for patient benefit.

 We are also aware that with the level of NHS resources it's hard to deliver even essential services.